Professional Experience Program

 PEP Priorities for UniSA Research Office

 The priorities below are to support UniSA RO academic staff to undertake a period of PEP to carry out high quality projects and activities that are of benefit to the University.
 Project and activities must be aligned with the University’s strategic direction - as outlined in Enterprise25, the Academic Enterprise Plan (AEP), and associated with the research program of a UniSA Research Centre to support the delivery of collaborative and scalable research.
 The program will be at a world class level, leading to future national and global impacts.
-The application will also need to demonstrate how this proposed program will lead to a significant advancement in the staff member’s career and provide benefit to the UniSA academic community more widely.
+The application will also need to demonstrate how this proposed program will lead to a significant advancement in the staff member’s career and provide benefit to UniSA RO and the UniSA academic community more widely.

 Programs must meet one or more of the following purposes: